syedjafar01/Spring-Cloud-Demo/README.md

    Click apply and run

-5) Open application-client module and run ClientApplication class
+5) Open application-client module and run `ClientApplication` class

 6) Go to browser and type

         localhost:8761

-   This will open the spring Eureka ui portal where u can see the registered Application services.
+   This will open the `spring Eureka` ui portal where u can see the registered Application services.

 7) Open another window and type

         localhost:8080

-   When u refresh the page, the output changes depending on which instance is responding.
+   When u refresh the page, the output changes depending on which instance of `ServiceApplication` is responding.
 This all will be managed by spring Eureka server.